-EXPLORING COMPUTER SCIENCE TEC 4110 (CTE) 2 SEMESTERS 1 CREDIT GRADES 9-10 computer science through an exploration of engaging and accessible topics.
+EXPLORING COMPUTER SCIENCE

+This course introduce students to the field of computer science through an exploration of engaging and accessible topics.
 This course focuses on conceptual ideas of computing that will help students understand why certain tools or languages might be utilized to solve problems that relate to everyday life.
 Students learn to create websites using HTML, develop apps using the block-based programming language Scratch, and learn the principles of robotics.
 The course has an overall theme of collaboration, creativity and problem solving.